Nationwide Success

 .avif)

 Nobody expects the products they bring into their homes to hurt them.
 Yet every year, thousands of Americans discover that everyday items like the food they eat, the cosmetics they use, even the medications they trust have been contaminated with dangerous substances.
-If you’re dealing with a contaminated product injury, you’re not alone, and you’re not powerless.

 Product contamination happens when harmful stuff that shouldn’t be in a product ends up there anyway.
-We’re talking bacteria, toxic chemicals, heavy metals, foreign objects—basically anything that can make you sick or cause injury.
+We’re talking bacteria, toxic chemicals, heavy metals, foreign objects, basically anything that can make you sick or cause injury.

 At The Lyon Firm, we have years of experience representing people injured by defective products.
 We understand the complexity of product liability law and its many challenges.
 If you or a loved one have been harmed by a contaminated product, you need aggressive representation and compassionate guidance throughout the claims process.